daniloBlera/brat-server-setup/readme.md

 # BRAT Server Setup
-Just a couple of scripts to configure a working [BRAT annotator][brat] on a Debian 10 or Ubuntu 20.04 server through apache.
+Just a couple of scripts to configure a working
+[BRAT rapid annotation tool][brat] on a Debian 10 or Ubuntu 20.04 server through apache.
 Note that these will overwrite config files under `/etc/apache` so you probably should avoid running these scripts outside of a fresh vm install.

 I've tested this setup on a `f1-micro` compute engine on [Google Cloud][gcp] with the `debian-10-buster-v20200714` image.